chesahkalu/MoodCheck/README.md

     yarn install
     ```

-4. Create a .env file in the project root directory and add your IBM Watson Natural Language Understanding API credentials:
+4. Create a .env file in `/moodcheck/moodCheckServer` of the project root directory and add your IBM Watson Natural Language Understanding API credentials:

     ```env
     API_KEY=your_api_key